kerwanp/core-types-generator/README.md

 ## WIP Disclaimer

-This project is still a work in progress and need some improvements :
+This project is still a work in progress and needs some improvements:

 - [x] Use the [CoreGameAPI.json](https://docs.coregames.com/assets/api/CoreLuaAPI.json) file
 - [x] Change output file `core-games-api.def.lua` (currently using the one on Github)